Fall 2015 Enrollment

-Stritch’s The Kendall Lecture Series pulls in a number of professionals to speak and lead intellectual conversations that inspire new, deeply curious ideas for students and the Milwaukee community alike.
+Stritch’s Kendall Lecture Series pulls in a number of professionals to speak and lead intellectual conversations that inspire new, deeply curious ideas for students and the Milwaukee community alike.
 These speakers turn Stritch into a hub of innovation and thought.
 Phil Klay, the latest speaker to join the annual series, used his short stories from his experience in the wars in Iraq and Afghanistan to discuss the complexities of faith, guilt, and fear in the face of violence.
 Every year, renowned scholars and leaders will continue to push students to think beyond the basics.

-In addition to the Kendall Lecture Series is Stritch’s own Mission-Driven Leaders session, an event that specifically highlights the work of the University’s alumni.
+In addition to the Kendall Lecture Series is Stritch’s own Mission-Driven Leaders series, an event that specifically highlights the work of the University’s alumni.
 Mission-Driven Leaders are recognized for incorporating their ethical values into their careers, enlivening their businesses with their faith.
 Current Stritch students have the chance to see where their education may take them one day, listening to examples of how engaged alumni are serving local and global communities alike.

 Liberal Arts CORE Curriculum